Civil Mediation

 We offer a sliding scale to make our mediation services available to those not directly referred to us by a Tennessee Court.

 Mediation is a voluntary process.
-If you are a tenant, use this letter to find out if your landlord is willing to participate in mediation.
+If you need help navigating a conflict with your landlord, you may use this sample language as a framework to offer mediation to your landlord and find out if they are willing to participate in mediation.

-The Legal Aid Society has provided a guide to your rights and responsibilities as a renter.
+Legal Aid has provided helpful guides on your rights and responsibilities as a renter.

 NCRC no longer provides rent relief.
 Tennessee 2-1-1 has a directory of local rent assistance and other resources.